verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Cause the battle outside ragin'.
 Will soon shake your windows and rattle your walls.
 For the times, they are a chagin'.
 - [ ] The hairs on the back of my neck prickled at the sight.
 - [ ] You think this is a coincidence?
 I'll bet a kidney that it isn't.
+- [ ] (when someone's phone rings a lot) you are very popular this morning.